Problematy/goodmap/CONTRIBUTING.md

 If you want to help in developing our project - do it!

 There are plenty of issues reported on github.
 Find one that suits you and make your change!
 Just rembember that...
+### Rule 1: Assigne yourslef to an issue

+Choose an issue you want to work on and assign yourself to it.
+Thanks to this, other contributors will know that someone is already working on it.
+Remember to assign yourself only when you truly have time dedicated to resolve the issue.
+If we don't see any PRs from you for an extended period of time, you'll likely be unassigned from the issue.
+Of course, feel free to reassign yourself to the same issue as soon as you find more time.
 ### Rule 2: Priorities matter

 Our backlog is diverse.
 It has both cosmetic and functional changes.
 We try to prioritise them.